sisi-tarak/react-interview-questions/README.md

     <br><br>

-45. ### How do you prevent default behavior in React Router links?
+45. ### How do you prevent default behaviour in React Router links?

      By default, anchor (`<a>`) tags within `Link` components from React Router will trigger a full page reload.
 To prevent this and leverage client-side routing, set the `to` prop instead of the `href` prop.